mjclobo/CWT_Multi/README.md

 # CWT_Multi
+CWT_Multi is written in Matlab version R2020a.

-A MATLAB routine used to calculate nonstationary tidal amplitudes and phases, as well as water level reconstructions, using a special form of continuous wavelet transform (CWT) analysis.
+This is a MATLAB routine used to calculate nonstationary tidal amplitudes and phases, as well as water level reconstructions, using a special form of continuous wavelet transform (CWT) analysis.

 ## METHOD ##
 CWT_Multi.m is a MATLAB routine that performs continuous wavelet transform (CWT) analysis on an Nx1 real, scalar time series.
-This is done using two different sets of filter banks.
+This is done using two different sets of filter banks (see Lobo et al., 2023 for details).

-The species analysis uses one filter per tidal species to identify changes in tidal species energy on a short timescale (approx. 80% of energy found within a one week window).
+The species analysis uses one filter per tidal species to identify changes in tidal species energy on a short timescale (approx. 80% of energy found within a few days).
 The filters are shorter in time and therefore have a wider response in frequency-space.